If you read my review of East Bay Resort, you know that South Caicos is a small, secluded island.

 The Dolphin is not far from our resort (none of the restaurants are) and it’s pretty good.
 My coconut shrimp was just OK.
 The baked potato is good and the mac & cheese, for me, is the best on the island.

-The views are beautiful, but there was a group of men in one section that was very, very loud and they were cursing every other word.
-It was a real turn-off!
+The views are beautiful, but there was a group of men in one section who were very, very loud and they were cursing every other word.
+It was a real turn-off but I can’t blame the restaurant for the loud customers.

 The owner, Cleo, is super nice, but it was loud in there!